Welcome to FortMonroeNationalPark.org

 FROM THE POLITICAL RIGHT: See a brief video clip in which former Virginia Delegate Tom Gear -- recently commended for seven years of Fort Monroe political leadership by Citizens for a Fort Monroe National Park -- argues passionately for making the phony national park real by unifying its two separated parts

-FROM THE POLITICAL LEFT: A Virginian-Pilot editorial has called for unifying the split national monument by including the missing bayfront land, in order to avoid Fort Monroe’s being permanently “degraded.”
-(See also the newer editorials "Fix the plan for Fort Monroe" and “Governor should protect Wherry.”)
+FROM THE POLITICAL LEFT: Virginian-Pilot editorials have called for unifying the split national monument by including the missing bayfront land, in order to avoid Fort Monroe’s being permanently “degraded” -- and because to do otherwise would mean “a national treasure will be squandered.”
+(See “The next step at Fort Monroe,” “Fix the plan for Fort Monroe,” “Governor should protect Wherry” and “Make Fort Monroe a state priority.”)

 FROM THE NATIONAL PARKS CONSERVATION ASSOCIATION: "Protect Fort Monroe National Monument's Historic Character."
 (Excerpt: "The proposed development would separate the two parts of the park, undermine the park’s historic character, and limit public access.
 We can't let this happen.")